grafana/faro-web-sdk/demo/docs/instrumentations/errors.md

 - Manually instrumented requests returning an error
   - Navigate to the [Seed page](http://localhost:5173/seed)
   - Try to run the seed process at least twice (it won't work second or third time)
-- Manually trigger an error or exception
+- Manually trigger an error
   - Navigate to the [Features page](http://localhost:5173/features)
   - Click the buttons from the `Error Instrumentation` category
 - Capturing a React error